Perlover/bitcoin-kit-makefile/README.md

 5. After upgrade and before start please logout from terminal and login again.
 The upgrade process corrects `$PATH` after upgrade of *golang*

-6. After upgrade for testnet (if you use testnet network daemon) you may be needed to make reindex in bitcoind [to see details here why](https://bitcoin.stackexchange.com/questions/79662/solving-bitcoin-cores-activatebestchain-failed).
+6. ONLY TESTNET!
+After upgrade for testnet (if you use testnet network daemon) you may be needed to make reindex in bitcoind [to see details here why](https://bitcoin.stackexchange.com/questions/79662/solving-bitcoin-cores-activatebestchain-failed).
 You need to make once after upgrade:

         bitcoind  -conf=$HOME/.bitcoin/bitcoin-testnet.conf -reindex

     When reindexing will be finished (you can check in logs by `tail -f ~/.bitcoin/testnet3/debug.log`) you can stop and start again the *bitcoind* (optionally)

+7. To start bitcoind and/or LND again, for example for mainnet:

+        mainnet-bitcoind-start
+        mainnet-lnd-start

 Have a nice day ;-)